polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 To go into a bit more detail here, we see from the documentation that `type Currency` in the Contract module needs to be defined and support the requirements of the trait `Currency`

-**From the reference documentation, but also can be found in the Contract module**
 ```
+// From the reference documentation, but also can be found in the Contract module code
 type Currency: Currency<Self::AccountId>
 ```